 The word scale is appropriate here.
 Some people land all the way on the edge of a scale, and some people land close to the middle of a scale.
 My own scale has some extremes, and some places where I land almost in the middle.
 (Almost like "ambidextrous", with the dominant hand analogy.)

-There are links to more information about the Myers-Briggs Personality Type Indicator all over the internet!
+There are links to more information about the Myers-Briggs Personality Types all over the internet!
 These are a few good ones I've found: HERE, HERE, and HERE.
 The official website is HERE.

 Here are links to the other posts in this series: